 Most products and systems require some successful interaction between the user and the product if it is to be used safely and productively for its intended purpose.
 The study and optimization of this interaction to achieve these goals is our specialty.

-Purswell & Purswell is widely recognized as a leader when questions of human factors, ergonomics and safety engineering arise in the design of products and systems.
+Purswell and Purswell Ergonomics and Safety Consulting is widely recognized as a leader when questions of human factors, ergonomics and safety engineering arise in the design of products and systems.
 We have completed assignments including the following areas:

 • hazard analyses,